Click here to download and view the St. Theodore Guerin Novena.

 With somewhat unexpected joy when Jan returned on December 16, 2010 to bring us the finished expression we found it not to represent the 55-year old canonized saint but a young sister of about 20-years old.
 What better image for her mission for the students here at Guerin Catholic High School.
 If you read Mother Guerin's books she will take us all to task on what it means to count on God for everything.
 She knew from her experience that allowing God to complete His plan was far wiser than using the force of human will to create ours.
 She came from nothing, brought with her little, received little upon arrival, was challenged, discouraged, and inhibited by her local authorities but all the while succeeding in building a beautiful school for woman who could come to know the plan God has for their lives.

 In order for an Icon to be completed, its last step is, it must be blessed at a mass.
 The miracle for Christmas 2010 is on the day of Mother Guerin's Icon commissioning and just fifteen minutes before mass we received communication from a benefactor of a significant financial gift.
-This gift helps Guerin Catholic stand on its feet with great confidence for the future.
+This gift helped Guerin Catholic stand on its feet with great confidence for the future.
 To this miracle we say, "Mother Guerin, thank you".

-In conclusion, this Christmas Season we need to focus our hearts on the fact that God loves us so much that He gave His own Son, to teach us to live and then to die for us, so that we may have eternal life.
+In conclusion, we need to focus our hearts on the fact that God loves us so much that He gave His own Son, to teach us to live and then to die for us, so that we may have eternal life.
 If we have the courage to follow the model as Mother Guerin did giving everything, all our cares, and aspirations to Christ, we too can be Saints!

 It is my desire, hope, and prayer that each of us will have the courage, faith, and confidence to give every day, its good, and its bad to our Lord so to let Him direct our lives in HIS providence.